Reading time: 6 minutes

 The percentage or dollar allocation of the fund’s assets invested in each class of investment should support and reflect your articulated investment approach towards achieving your retirement goals.
 If you choose not to use allocated portions or percentages in your investment strategy, you should ensure material assets are listed in your investment strategy.
 You should also include the reasons why investing in those assets will achieve your retirement goals.

-An attractive feature for some trustees of SMSFs is their ability to hold a business property but, if it is the only investment in their SMSF, their investment strategy will need to state how and why an illiquid investment meets the needs of the trustees.
-A single asset SMSF with a business property would not be the desired investment strategy of a retiree paying a pension, for example.
+An attractive feature for some trustees is their ability to hold a business property in their SMSF.
+But if it’s the only investment in your fund, your investment strategy will need to state how and why an illiquid investment meets the needs of the trustees, especially those in retirement phase.

-Pensions are not the only cash flow issue that SMSF trustees need to give consideration to.
-There will also be day-to-day expenses of the fund (such as auditor fees), tax requirements and potentially insurance premiums to pay for the fund’s trustees.
+Pensions are not the only cash flow issue that SMSF trustees need to consider.
+There will also be day-to-day expenses of the fund (such as auditor fees), tax requirements and potentially insurance premiums to pay.

-An investment strategy of a trustee entering retirement, for example, might detail how that fund was considering selling down some illiquid assets and investing them in something more liquid, such as shares, in order to prepare for ongoing pension payment requirements.
+The investment strategy of a trustee entering retirement, for example, might detail how that fund is considering selling down some illiquid assets and investing the proceeds in something more liquid, such as shares, to prepare for ongoing pension payment requirements.

-More complex issues arise when different trustees want to have different approaches to risk, such as a conservative approach for older members and a more growth-oriented approach for younger members.
+More complex issues arise when trustees have different approaches to risk, such as a conservative approach for older members and a more growth-oriented approach for younger members.
+In these situations, the fund trustees must consider the investment needs of all the fund members.
+They may be required to adopt a segregated investment approach for different classes of members or take a more balanced approach overall.

 What to do following a market correction

-There are certain significant events that should prompt a review of an investment strategy.
-While these include the addition of a new member, or a member starting a pension, earlier this year the ATO also included a market correction as a significant event.
+There are certain significant events that should prompt a review of your investment strategy.
+While these include the addition of a new member or a member starting a pension, the ATO also classifies a market correction as a significant event.

-Market volatility and a market correction shouldn’t create panic, or the complete removal of assets from equities into cash, but it does warrant careful consideration of asset allocations and is a prudent time to look at the growth (equities, property, alternatives) versus defensive (cash fixed and fixed income) split in a portfolio.
+Market volatility and a market correction shouldn’t create panic, or a complete switch from equities into cash, but it does warrant consideration of asset allocations and the growth (equities, property, alternatives) versus defensive (cash and fixed income) split in a portfolio.

 Considering insurance